abdullahalsaidi16/wsn_localization_tracking/README.md

 ### Prerequisites

-This a python scripts need the following libraries to run them:
+These python scripts need the following libraries to run them:
 - scipy
 - numpy
 - scikit-learn